2007 United Kingdom floods: Herefordshire

 By 19 June, Herefordshire was affected by flooding.
 The M50 motorway near Ledbury was closed on 22 July due to flooding.
-More than 5,200 people in and around Bromyard, Herefordshire were without clean water on 22 and 23 July after the pumps at the Whitbourne works in Herefordshire failed.
+More than 5,200 people in and around Bromyard were without clean water on 22 and 23 July after the pumps at the Whitbourne works failed.
 Once supply was restored residents were urged by Welsh Water to boil their tap-water until further notice.
-The village of Hampton Bishop, 3 miles (5 km) from the city of Hereford remains surrounded and flooded by water after the River Lugg burst its banks.
+The village of Hampton Bishop, 3 miles (5 km) from the city of Hereford, was surrounded and flooded by water after the River Lugg burst its banks.
 On the afternoon of 24 July the Fire Service began pumping flood water out of the village, but not before 130 residents were evacuated.
-Houses, including the Herefordshire home of Daily Mail writer Quentin Letts, were flooded by a torrent of water gushing from what had previously been only a small, unnamed brook north of Ross-on-Wye.
+Some houses, including the Herefordshire home of Daily Mail writer Quentin Letts, were flooded by a torrent of water gushing from what had previously been only a small, unnamed brook north of Ross-on-Wye.

 Residents of East Bromyard were rescued after the River Frome burst its banks.